fbpx

 Dr. Paul Farrell

 Dr. Paul Farrell, DVM is the founder and leading surgeon at Animal Outpatient Surgery of San Diego, where he brings over twenty years of veterinary expertise to the community.
 Originally from Buffalo, New York, and a graduate of the University of Wisconsin, Dr. Farrell's veterinary journey began with significant large animal research at Cornell University.
 Focusing on canine cruciate ligament disease, he provides advanced surgical treatments like TPLO and lateral suture repairs at his Kearny Mesa facility, which he opened in 2016 to offer high-quality, accessible surgical care.
+Paul has also written and contributed to many scientific articles and he is a known authority in his field.

 Share this post: